 When pulling an espresso shot, your grinds are packed firmly into the portafilter, and hot, pressurized water is added at a quick pace on top of the grinds, and then pushed through to brew the espresso.

-Having wet and soggy puck means that the pressure is off on one or more elements, causing excess water to be left in the portafilter.
+Having a wet espresso puck means that the pressure is off on one or more elements, causing excess water to be left in the portafilter.

 There are quite a few elements that will contribute to your puck being wet or soggy: